Curtis Lepore: Legal issues

+In 2013, Lepore was alleged to have raped his then-girlfriend, Jessi Smiles.
+The incident occurred when Smiles was in Los Angeles.
+She had traveled there to visit him, but the two broke up shortly after her arrival.
+On August 31, Smiles hit her head while filming a video, sustaining a concussion.
+She stated that Lepore drove her to his house to help her while she was recovering, and once asleep, Lepore raped her.
+He was arrested in September 2013 on rape charges.
+Lepore, who pleaded not guilty, was released on $100,000 bail.
+In February 2014, Lepore took a plea deal in the case; the rape charges were dropped and he pleaded guilty to a lesser charge of felony assault.
+In February 2015, Lepore's felony assault charges were reduced to a misdemeanor.
+In December 2019, Lepore released a statement talking about the case.

 Personal life

 Lepore was raised in Smithtown, New York.
 He attended SUNY Oswego before moving to Los Angeles.
 He is vegan and straight edge.
 He had a Boston Terrier named Buster Beans whom he adopted in 2010 from an elderly couple who could no longer care for him.
 As of March 2015, Buster had over a million of his own followers on Vine.
 Buster died later in 2016.
 Lepore is actively involved in a variety of national and local charitable organizations, such as Stuff-A-Truck, a project which focuses on donating toys to underprivileged children.